ibm-cloud-docs/monitoring/overview.md

 ## Overview
 {: #ov}

-To add monitoring features with Sysdig in the {{site.data.keyword.Bluemix_notm}}, you must provision an instance of Sysdig.
+To add monitoring features with Sysdig in the {{site.data.keyword.Bluemix_notm}}, you must provision an instance of the IBM Cloud Monitoring with Sysdig service.

-Before you provision an instance of Sysdig, consider the following information:
+Before you provision an instance, consider the following information:

 * You must accept the terms and conditions that specify that your data is sent to a third party.
-* The account owner can create, view, and delete an instance of a service in the {{site.data.keyword.Bluemix_notm}}, and can grant permissions to other users to work with Sysdig Monitor.
+* The account owner can create, view, and delete an instance of a service in the {{site.data.keyword.Bluemix_notm}}, and can grant permissions to other users to work with the IBM Cloud Monitoring with Sysdig service.
-* Other {{site.data.keyword.Bluemix_notm}} users with `administrator` or `editor` permissions can manage Sysdig Monitor in the {{site.data.keyword.Bluemix_notm}}.
-These users must have platform permissions to create resources within the context of the resource group where you plan to provision the Sysdig instance.
+* Other {{site.data.keyword.Bluemix_notm}} users with `administrator` or `editor` permissions can manage the IBM Cloud Monitoring with Sysdig service in the {{site.data.keyword.Bluemix_notm}}.
+These users must also have platform permissions to create resources within the context of the resource group where they plan to provision the instance.

-You provision a Sysdig instance within the context of a resource group.
+You provision an instance within the context of a resource group.
 A resource group lets you organize your services for access control and billing purposes.
-You can provision the Sysdig instance in the *default* resource group or in a custom resource group.
+You can provision the IBM Cloud Monitoring with Sysdig instance in the *default* resource group or in a custom resource group.

-After you provision an instance of Sysdig, an account in created in Sysdig, and you can get the ingestion key for your account.
+When you provision an instance, you automatically get an ingestion key.

-Then, you must configure a Sysdig agent for each metric source.
+After you provision an instance, you must configure a Sysdig agent for each metric source.
 A metric source is a cloud resource that you want to monitor and control its performance and health.
 You must configure a Sysdig agent in each environment that you want to monitor.
 For example, a metric source can be a Kubernetes cluster.
-You use the ingestion key to configure the Sysdig agent that is responsible for collecting and forwarding metric data to your Sysdig instance.
+You use the ingestion key to configure the Sysdig agent that is responsible for collecting and forwarding metric data to your instance.

-After the Sysdig agent is deployed in a metric source, collection and forwarding of metrics to the Sysdig instance is automatic.
+After the Sysdig agent is deployed in a metric source, collection and forwarding of metrics to the instance is automatic.
 The Sysdig agent automatically collects and reports on pre-defined metrics.
 You can configure which metrics to monitor in a environment.

-You can view, monitor, and manage the data through the Sysdig Web UI.
+You can view, monitor, and manage the data through the IBM Cloud Monitoring with Sysdig Web UI.

-The following figure shows the components overview for the Sysdig service that is running on {{site.data.keyword.Bluemix_notm}}:
+The following figure shows the components overview for the IBM Cloud Monitoring with Sysdig service that is running on {{site.data.keyword.Bluemix_notm}}:

 ![Sysdig component overview on the {{site.data.keyword.Bluemix_notm}}](images/components.png "Sysdig component overview on the {{site.data.keyword.Bluemix_notm}}")